Mowerick/nixos-pi-zero-w/README.md

 ```

 > [!WARNING]
-> The **first** build or deploy pulls a full ARMv6 bootstrap and kernel under emulation — expect it to take 1–2 hours.
-Subsequent builds are fast once the store is populated.
+> The **first** build or deploy compiles a full ARMv6 toolchain, kernel, and userland under emulation.
+Expect **several hours** depending on your build host — roughly 90 minutes on a modern desktop CPU (e.g. Ryzen 7, recent Core i7), 3–6 hours on a typical laptop.
+The build is interruptible and resumable; subsequent builds are fast once the store is populated and pinned.

 > [!NOTE]
 > On Apple Silicon / AArch64 hosts, `boot.binfmt.emulatedSystems` is not needed (ARMv6 runs natively), but you still need to add `gccarch-armv6kz` to `nix.settings.system-features`.